ptarmiganlabs/butler/butler-docs/docs/index.md

 Butler is an open source add-on tool for Qlik Sense, extending that platform with various features, most of which are focused on integrating Sense with other systems.

-All project files are hosted at stored on GitHub.
+All project files are found [on GitHub](https://github.com/mountaindude/butler).

-Use the menu to the left to access the Butler documentation.
+Use the menu to the left to access the different parts of the Butler documentation.

 If you find errors in the documentation, please [open an issue in the GitHub repository](https://github.com/mountaindude/butler/issues).
 Or [fork the project](https://github.com/mountaindude/butler/issues#fork-destination-box) and contribute with enhancements.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+Good luck!